SiliconLabs/wifi_combo_applications/iot-pa-bt-spp_loop_back_test/readme.md

 ![Introduction of spp-secondary](./resources/spp-secondary-start.png)

-**STEP 5.** Initially, the RS9116 NCP module bootup options are executed, the firmware is loaded and the corresponding dialogue window will appear as below.
+**STEP 5.**  Initially, the ABRD process starts and you will see a pop-up with the message saying firmware is loaded as below.

 ![Bootup options execution](./resources/firmware-loding-secondary.png)